jzacsh/vcsq/README.md

-# vcst: VCSrusT - Version Control System (VCS) utils in Rust
+# vcsq: VCSquery - Version Control System (VCS) Querying CLI

-`vcst` tries to answer a _small set_ of generic questions about "any" type of VCS repo, without making you think about the particular flavor of VCS at play.
+`vcsq` tries to answer a _small set_ of generic questions about "any" type of VCS repo, without making you think about the particular flavor of VCS at play.

-This repo lives at <https://gitlab.com/jzacsh/vcst>
+This repo lives at <https://gitlab.com/jzacsh/vcsq>

 ## Project Status